sky-map-team/stardroid/designdocs/ephemeris.md

 # How are the current object positions calculated?

 Some notes on how object positions are calculated in Sky Map.
-The code is old and crusty and was thrown together quite quickly by several folks so a roadmap is useful
+The code is old and crusty and was thrown together quite quickly by several folks so a roadmap is useful.

 In most cases the problem boils down to calculating the object's Right Ascension and Declination.
 Once Ra and Dec are established and converted into